 Hardwoods are timeless and can be traditional or contemporary in appearance, they are also quite expensive to own.

-is prefinished engineered boards rather than solid planks.
+Actually a grass, bamboo is pre-finished engineered boards rather than solid planks.
 Its appeal is a combination of an "exotic" wood that is environmentally friendly.

 Bamboo is expensive to buy, right up there with hardwoods, but its redeeming quality is it makes a stronger floor than many hardwoods and does not warp as easily.

 A very popular and relatively inexpensive material that can be installed by an amateur.
 Laminate requires very little care and maintenance...
-Kind of your wash n' wear type of flooring.
+Kind of like your wash n' wear clothing.

 Carpet prices range from very low to very expensive, but they all offer a wide range of colors, patterns and textures.

 "Eco" (environmentally friendly) types of carpeting are made from sustainable resources and cheaper in price, they are also harder to clean and unsuitable for damp areas and too slippery for stairs.
 However, they do not require padding underneath.